Calinou/textools-blender/README.md

 ## Bake ##
 ![](http://renderhjs.net/textools/blender/img/op_bake.png)

-Baking in TexTools is **suuuper** easy, just select your objects and press Bake.
+Baking in TexTools is **super** easy, just select your objects and press Bake.
 A realtime set list shows you what will be baked and how many objects are part of each.

 ![](http://renderhjs.net/textools/blender/img/bake_sets_preview.png)